 What Are Merchant Services?

-Generally speaking, merchant services refer to the services and technology involved in the accepting and processing of debit and credit card transactions.
-To understand how merchant services work, business owners must first learn what goes on behind the scenes whenever a customer makes a debit or credit card payment.
+Generally speaking, merchant services refer to the services and technology involved in the accepting and processing debit and credit card transactions.
+To understand how merchant services work, business owners must first learn what goes on behind the scenes whenever they make a debit or credit card payment.

 How Do Merchant Services Work?